rl3740/WallaceAI/docs/final.md

-  - The screenshot of final success of reaching the safe room that located either at the bottom right corner or the top left corner.
+  - We supposed agent Wallace should exit prison from the safe room that located either at the bottom right corner or the top left corner.
+Here is the screenshot of final success of reaching the safe room.
     - This is the view of these two rooms from the top

       <img src="img/safe_room_top_left.png" width="30%">